 Casey's dad is responsible for the bill and Orange has allowed them to set up a payment plan to make good on the balance.
 But Casey's mother is still upset, wondering why Orange didn't contact the family sooner, especially since the bill is usually just $75.
-"I can’t believe that a company would let a bill which is usually [$75] get up to that level," she said.
+"I can’t believe that a company would let a bill which is usually [$75] get up to that level,

 Let this be a lesson to those traveling overseas this time of the year.
 You can usually go into the settings of your phone to disable data roaming.
 If you are planning on traveling outside your country, check with your carrier to find out its roaming policies.